Uniswap/docs/docs/V3/concepts/oracle.md

 ## Counterfactual Observations

-In some situations, the v3 oracle will return a counterfactual observation: an observation as it would have appeared if a block were mined at the exact time specificed by the call.
+In some situations, the v3 oracle will return a **counterfactual** observation: an observation as it would have appeared if a block were mined at the exact time specified by the call.

 Counterfactual observations are returned in two circumstances: